jcaillon/valet/tests.d/lib-command/results.approved.md

 ok with -- to separate options from args

-❯ `command::parseFunctionArguments selfMock2 -- --arg1-- --arg2--`
+❯ `command_parseFunctionArguments selfMock2 -- --arg1-- --arg2--`

 Returned variables: